Steven Caldwell: Senior career

-It wasn't until on 11 November 2010 when Caldwell was called up to the national team squad for over a year.
+On 11 November 2010 Caldwell was called up to the national team squad for over a year.
 He briefly captained Scotland when a substitution took place in a 3–0 win against the Faroe Islands on 16 November 2010.
 His twelfth and final full cap came against Northern Ireland in the 2011 Nations Cup.
 In total, Caldwell won twelve caps for Scotland at senior international level.
 Reflecting on his time at the national side, he said: "I think I was unlucky at times with Scotland.
 I think there was a certain snobbery about playing in Scotland at the time.
 Guys who played with Scottish clubs got caps that I was better than.
 I sit here and I'm bloody proud of those 12 caps I won.
 I'm especially proud and will be forever proud of the three or four I played with my brother.
 I can't ever really get across what that feels like, what that means for me, for him, for the two of us.
 It's one of my greatest achievements in football.
 I got two late Scotland caps when I was playing for Wigan and I'm really, really proud of those.
 I felt like it was the start of this era that we're in now.
 We had these young guys coming through – Steven Naismith, James Morrison, James McArthur.
 Kenny Miller was captain in that last game [against Northern Ireland in Dublin in 2011] and as he went off, he gave me the armband.
 It was another honour.
 Whatever the game, to have worn the Scottish armband, that was an incredible feeling."